ypaulsussman/yblog/content/pages/about.md

 Eh, I should do more brain calisthenics.
 A typically-strong way to do so, I hear, is to cast one's thoughts into writing, and then reexamine both.

-And a good way to do _that,_ I also hear, is to maintain a collection of those writings: a public-facing one, one that embarrasses you into perpetual expansion and polish.
+And a good way to do _that,_ I also hear, is to maintain a collection of those writings: a public-facing one, one that embarrasses you into perpetual drafting and revision.

 Ta da!